 Selective licensing

-• visitor safety
+• ensure visitor safety

-• the protection of cultural and natural values
+• protect cultural and natural values

-• sustainable management of park
+• support sustainable park management

-• enhanced visitor experience
+• improve visitor experience.

-For more information about the selective licensing process, please refer to the NSW Parks Eco Pass: operator handbook.
+For more information about the selective licensing process, please refer to the NSW Parks Eco Pass operator handbook.

 Renew your licence